 GCC allows the user to selectively enable or disable certain types of diagnostics, and change the kind of the diagnostic.
 For example, a project's policy might require that all sources compile with -Werror but certain files might have exceptions allowing specific types of warnings.
 Or, a project might selectively enable diagnostics and treat them as errors depending on which preprocessor macros are defined.

 #pragma GCC diagnostickind option

-kind is `error' to treat this diagnostic as an error, `warning' to treat it like a warning (even if -Werror is in effect), or `ignored' if the diagnostic is to be ignored. option is a double quoted string which matches the command line option.
+kind is ‘error’ to treat this diagnostic as an error, ‘warning’ to treat it like a warning (even if -Werror is in effect), or ‘ignored’ if the diagnostic is to be ignored. option is a double quoted string that matches the command-line option.

 #pragma GCC diagnostic warning "-Wformat" #pragma GCC diagnostic error "-Wformat" #pragma GCC diagnostic ignored "-Wformat"

 Note that these pragmas override any command-line options.
 GCC keeps

 track of the location of each pragma, and issues diagnostics according

 to the state as of that point in the source file.
 Thus, pragmas occurring

 after a line do not affect diagnostics caused by that line.